zdenekvicar/training/AWS-CCP/cloud-concepts.md

 ## 1.2 Identify aspects of AWS Cloud economics
 ### Define items that would be part of a Total Cost of Ownership proposal
 -   **Understand the role of operational expenses (OpEx)**
-    -   Operational expenses is the part usually tied with public clouds - these are ongoing expenses.
+    -   Operational expenses are usually tied with public clouds - these are ongoing expenses.
 Company switching to public cloud would have 0 CapEx coming from their own infrastructure, while having 100% OpEx.
 -   **Understand the role of capital expenses (CapEx)**
     -   Capital expenses are usually counted as the expenses to buy own infrastruture.
 Company running on onpremises usually has these expenses higher than companies running in cloud.
 -   **Understand labor costs associated with on-premises operations**
-    -   Runnin onpremises operations brings significant labor costs as well -> company has to hire & pay teams to support and maintain the infrastructure.
+    -   Running onpremises operations brings significant labor costs as well -> company has to hire & pay teams to support and maintain the infrastructure.
 When migrating to cloud, such teams can be significantly reduced and company can focus more on the app-development side.
 -   **Understand the impact of software licensing costs when moving to the cloud**
     -   Running onpremises operations brings also licensing cost as well.
 Many companies running onpremises are using some virtualization platforms, which counts to a licensing cost which can be totally ignored when running in cloud.